Are you a single parent to a child ages 6-14?

 How is the program supervised?

 Throughout the match, supervision and ongoing support are provided to mentors and families by clinical social workers.
-On-going supervision, support and training to volunteer mentors and families ensures the longevity of the match.
+On-going supervision, support and training to volunteer mentors and families ensure the longevity of the match.

 For more information about Mentoring 4 Kids, contact Program Director